lizatinku/HackDavis25-PartyPal/README.md

 - 🎉 for parties
 - 💊 for Narcan
 - 🚑 for ERs
-- 🚓 for police and Saferide
+- 🚓 for Police and Saferide
 - 🩹 for rehab & alcohol safety

 Sidebar toggles visibility without re-centering the map — perfect for judging at a glance.
 Zoom controls allow manual precision.